Metadata Fields

 PropertiesTable for Result

-As with configurations and parameters, each property can specify:
+As with configurations and parameters, each property can specify:- type:

 "string"